-Convert PowerPoint to Video
+Convert PowerPoint Presentations to Video in C#

-Convert PowerPoint to Video
+Convert a PowerPoint Presentation to Video

 1. Use the dotnet add package command to add Aspose.Slides and the FFMpegCore library to your project: